quixio/quix-streams/CONTRIBUTING.md

 6. Push changes to your fork.
 7. Open a PR in our repository and follow the PR template so that we can efficiently review the changes.

+## Contributing new Connectors
+If you want to contribute a new Source or Sink, check out the [Connectors Contribution Guide](https://quix.io/docs/quix-streams/connectors/contribution-guide.html) page to get started.

 ## Coding standards

 To keep the code as consistent as possible, please familiarize yourself with the existing style of the project.
 If you're contributing to the Python code base, follow the [PEP 8 - Style Guide for Python Code](https://peps.python.org/pep-0008/).